Harry's Place

-Harry's Place is a British pro-Israel blog that supports a hawkish foreign policy.
+Harry's Place is a right wing conservative British pro-Zionism blog that supports hawkish foreign policy.
 It is notable for being one of the first influential political blogs in Britain.
 In 2005, Harry's Place got 9,000 visitors a day, about half the traffic of Samizdata which was then Britain's most popular political blog.

-The blog was founded by disaffected leftists after the September 11 attacks.
+The blog was founded by former liberals who cut ties with that political ideology after the September 11 attacks.

 Politics

 Harry's Place was supportive of the 2003 invasion of Iraq, the concept of liberal interventionism, and liberal dissident movements in the Islamic world.
 It is a supporter of a two-state solution to the Israeli–Palestinian conflict.
 It is opposed to Islamism and what it characterizes as totalitarian, pro-Islamist and antisemitic tendencies in its ranks.
 Figures associated with these tendencies are often strongly criticized, including Raed Salah, and Yusuf al-Qaradawi.

 In the context of UK politics, the site is particularly critical of Jeremy Corbyn, George Galloway, Ken Livingstone, the Socialist Workers Party, and the Stop the War Coalition.
 It defines itself as a staunch opponent of religious and political censorship of all kinds and was supportive of the 2006 London March for Free Expression.
 The site was also one of the main backers of the Euston Manifesto.
 Nick Cohen has argued that Harry's Place was one of only few places where it was being noted that "a section of the left is allied with religious fanaticism and, for the first time since the Hitler-Stalin pact, [...] has gone soft on fascism".

 The blog is critical of anti-Zionism and antisemitism.
-The blog has challenged anti-Israel academics such as the Anti-Zionist scholar, David Miller (sociologist), Norman Finkelstein, Noam Chomsky, the right wing anti-Semite agent provocateur Holocaust denier Gilad Atzmon, and Israeli post-Zionist historian and socialist Shlomo Sand.
+The blog has challenged anti-Israel academics such as ex-professor David Miller (sociologist), Norman Finkelstein, and Israeli post-Zionist historian and socialist Shlomo Sand.

 "Harry Hatchet" has had several guest columns in The Guardians technology and online commentary sections.
 However, Guardian editorial policies are commonly criticized by Harry's Place contributors.

 It was on the shortlist for the 2005 Guardian award for political blogs, the 2005 Weblog awards for UK blogs.